survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 Use `pre` and `post` prefixes to group your scripts.
 For example, _npm run test_ will try to run `pretest`, `test`, and then `posttest` scripts.
 In the example above, the feature is used to control what happens when `npm publish` is executed.

 Though for npm namespaces (like, `namespace:task`) don’t mean anything, some tools support this convention.
-For example, [npm-run-all](https://www.npmjs.com/package/npm-run-all) allows you to run all tasks inside a namespace — `npm-run-all dist:*`.
+For example, [npm-run-all](https://www.npmjs.com/package/npm-run-all) allows you to run all tasks inside a namespace — `npm-run-all build:*`.

 T> The `postinstall` script and how it works is discussed in detail in the _Building Packages_ chapter.